ThePagi/PBRNifPatcher/README.md

 # Normal usage (you downloaded a True PBR texture mod)
 1. [Download the patcher here](https://github.com/ThePagi/PBRNifPatcher/releases) (Assets ->  PBRNifPatcher.zip) and unpack it anywhere.
-2. Add the patcher as an executable in MO2 (or whatever you do in other mod managers), by default it patches all meshes in the Data folder.
+2. Add the patcher as an executable in MO2 (or whatever you do in other mod managers), by default it patches all meshes in the Data/Meshes folder.
 3. Run the patcher through MO2 - configuration should already be provided by the modder and is used automatically.
 4. A 'pbr_output' folder should appear in your Overwrite or in the mod you specified as output.
 5. Move the 'meshes' folder outside the 'pbr_output' folder.